dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/041_Introduction_ImageInsert.png)

-Select the place holder, so you can see the image’s attributes in the right hand Properties panel:
+Select the place holder, so you can see the image's attributes in the right hand Properties panel:

 ![](images/042_Introduction_ImageEdit.png)